Combat Injury Attorney | Anti-Terrorism Litigation Fund

 - Rocket-propelled grenades

-If you or a loved one suffered an injury by a roadside bomb while serving in Iraq or Afganistan, contact a combat injury attorney at The Carlson Law Firm.
+If you or a loved one suffered a roadside bomb injury while serving in Iraq or Afganistan, contact a combat injury attorney at The Carlson Law Firm.
 We have an experienced terrorism lawsuit attorney ready to assist you.
 You deserve compensation for your injuries.
 A terrorism lawsuit attorney can help get the recovery you deserve and secure favorable compensation.
-Take the first step to rebuild your life and schedule a free consultation with a Carlson Law Firm EFP lawsuit attorney.
+Take the first step to rebuild your life and schedule a free consultation with a Carlson Law Firm roadside bomb lawsuit attorney.

 What is an EFP?